tilemill-project/tilemill/_posts/docs/guides/0203-01-01-using-maki-icons.md

 > Now your map should like this this:
 ![](/tilemill/assets/pages/maki-5-2.png)

 7. It's easy to make your icons interactive based on the data contained in the CSV.
-Open the interactivity palette, click on the 'Teaser' tab, and then type `{{{name}}}`, which is output markup that will display the content of the 'name' column of the .csv in a pop-up when you hover over an icon.
+Open the interactivity palette, click on the 'Teaser' tab, and then type `{{{name}}}`, which is output markup that will display the content of the 'name' column in the .csv in a pop-up when you hover over an icon.
 ![](/tilemill/assets/pages/maki-6.png)

 8. Finally, delete the Map #countries styles so the icons are on a transparent background.
 Your map is now ready to be used as an overlay.
 Follow instructions to [upload this overlay to MapBox hosting](http://mapbox.com/hosting/uploading/) and [composite it with another map](http://mapbox.com/hosting/compositing/).
 Composited with [Mapbox Light](https://tiles.mapbox.com/mapbox/map/mapbox-light), your map could look like this: